sh-navid/Archive.Learn.Python/README.md

 # Python Class

-- An article to complete the Python classroom.
+- An article to complete the Python course.
 - **Notice:** ...

 ## How to _install_ and _run_ python?